Make A Baby Footprint Poem

 When you print out the poem, be sure to use a dark color for the type, and keep the font as simple as possible - that way the poem will be easy to read, especially for grandparents with failing eyes.
 Printing the poem out on paper with a busy pattern or with the type in a bright color is not a good idea.

 Print out at least six copies of the poem.
 This is because when your baby's foot is covered with ink, you'll want to work fast, and not have to stop to print out another copy of the poem.
-Having extras also takes a bit of the pressure off, and makes creating the baby footprint poem more fun for you and your baby - if you mess up a few copies of the poem, who cares - you'll have plenty of extras.
+Having extras also takes a bit of the pressure off, and makes creating the baby footprint poem more fun for you and your baby.
+If you mess up a few copies of the poem, who cares - you'll have plenty of extras.

-2) Craft supplies needed
+2) Craft Supplies Needed

-3) How to make the baby footprint:
+3) How to Make the Baby Footprint

 Get your baby comfortable in a highchair or bassinet near you and the work area where you'll be creating the baby footprint poem.
 Its a really good idea to pick a time of day when your baby is rested, fed, and relaxed.